 - Education matters.
-Talk with a trusted financial advisor about setting up an educational savings account with a state-sponsored 529 plan.
+Talk with a trusted financial consultant about setting up an educational savings account with a state-sponsored 529 plan.
 It may have tax benefits and will help pay for your child's college or vocational school expenses.
 Ask friends and relatives to consider college fund donations in lieu of gifts.
 Even small contributions can really add up over the next 18 years.

 - Don't forget retirement.
 Your personal "wants" may have to be put aside in favor of baby "needs," but don't ignore your retirement savings.
 Your children can get loans and scholarships for college, but you can't borrow money for retirement.

 Thinking ahead when planning for parenthood will hep keep you on the right track for your family's successful financial future.
 Start implementing these financial strategies now, and you'll not only develop good habits for yourself, you'll provide a great financial planning model for your child.
 That's a lesson every child can benefit from!

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
 You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.